issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

-### Create a Reservation:
-Continuous Queries are only supported in certain BigQuery editions.
-You'll need to create a reservation with auto scaling disabled.
-To disable auto-scaling, ensure that the baseline slot count is equal to the max slots to disable auto-scaling.
-To create a reservation, in BQ`

 ### Service Account Setup:
 You'll need a service account to run the job.
 Follow this guide to choose the appropriate account type.